 If you already know about reverse sear steaks there’s nothing new in this post.
 If you haven’t yet jumped on the reverse sear steak bandwagon then please read on.
 The reverse sear technique lets you cook steaks perfectly every time.

 It’s counter intuitive but that’s the genius.
-And it works.
+Reverse sear steaks work.
 Really, really well.

-- Sirloin, striploin or rib steaks one inch thick (or more)
+- 4 Sirloin striploin or rib steaks, one inch thick (or more)

 - Grill the steaks at 225-250F until an instant read thermometer inserted in the thickest point in the steak reads around 110F.
 This will take somewhere around 10 minutes so pay attention.
 Remove the steaks and tent with foil.